On January 10, 2016 the NIH increases the currently salary cap.

 Clarification and insight into 2014 NIH request that investigators consider including sex as a biological variable in preclinical research

 The Center for Women's Health Research is pleased to congratulate the following principal investigators on their November grant submissions.

-The Center for Women’s Health Research is pleased to announce three award programs with a total value of $15,000 will be made available to principal investigators who have had grants administered within the past five years.
+The Center for Women’s Health Research is happy to announce its second year of offering three $5k for principal investigators that have had grants administered by the Center in the past five years.

 Services at the Center for Women’s Health Research run the gamut of post-award, pre-award, core development and faculty development.
 That covers a lot of ground over some pretty broad categories and several of our unique services have been added or modified in the last two years.
 Are you familiar with our current offerings?

 Notice NOT-OD-14-073, titled "Applicant Responsibilities in Maintaining the Integrity of NIH Peer Review" was published by the National Institutes of Health on June 18 to provide guidance on appropriate and inappropriate contact between reviewers and project directors/principal investigators.

 Jennifer Wu, MD, MPH, associate professor and interim director of the Division of Pelvic Health, has been awarded the 2015 ABOG/AAOGF Bridge Funding Award in support of her research project entitled "Genetic Epidemiology of Pelvic Organ Prolapse".